rcoscali/my_robot_app/README.md

 The keystore.ddl file contains the SQL statements for creating tables and populating records used.
-In order to init database a script named 'keystoredb' is defined in the bin directory.
+In order to init database a script named `keystoredb` is defined in the bin directory.
 It is used through the package.json scripts.
 Just issue the following command
 ```bash
 MINGW64 $ npm run initdb
 ```
-By looking in the 'package.json' file you can see the keystoredb script is launched through a NodeJS invocation:
+By looking in the `package.json` file you can see the keystoredb script is launched through a NodeJS invocation:
 ```bash
 MINGW64 $ node ./bin/keystoredb -- --init-db